Error Handling

 get corresponding new code to handle them.

-block throws errors of only a single type,
+If a function or do block throws errors of only a single type,

 Swift infers that this code is using typed throws.